 Typically the company had to deal with the opposition of landowners who were horrified at the prospect of a rail line crossing their property.
 One was Joseph Arkwright of Mark Hall who petitioned the House of Commons in a vain attempt to keep the railway off his land.
 Because he was convinced that the line would never go beyond Bishops Stortford he argued that it "cannot be of any public advantage sufficient to justify the proposed invasion of the property of your Petitioner".
 However, he agreed to withdraw his objection when the company offered him in £7,800 to compensate for the thirteen acres required.

 The line reached Harlow in 1841 and Cambridge four years later.
 Passengers could board, or disembark from the trains at two places: a halt at Burnt Mill to the west and a station north of the town at the end of the former New Road which was renamed Station Road in recognition of its new purpose.
 The Burnt Mill

 halt was demolished in 1960 when Harlow Town Station was opened and the original station was renamed Harlow Mill, reflecting its location close to the old water mill.
-The modern appearance of the station belies its importance in the late 19th century when it served the needs of the occupants of, and visitors to the many big houses in the area.
+The modern appearance of the station belies its importance in the late 19th century when it served the needs of the occupants of, and visitors to, the many big houses in the area.

 The 1921 Ordnance Survey map shows that Harlow Mill station yard contained a large set of cattle pens and a substantial Railway Hotel, built in 1880 by the local brewer Philip Chaplin.
-The hotel never prospered and when I first saw it in 1977, it had been abandoned for many years.
+The hotel never prospered.
+When I first saw it in 1977, it had been abandoned for many years.
 In the 1980s it enjoyed a brief new life as a nightclub before it was demolished in the early 1990s.
 In the 1940s and 1950s Holbrook and Sons machine tool manufacturers had a large precision lathe plant north-east of the station.